anjalianjuz/Quotes/English/Quotes_English.md

 >Trust yourself that you can do it and get it. ―Baz Luhrmann.

 > More smiling, less worrying.
 More compassion, less judgment.
 More blessed, less stressed.
 More love, less hate.

+> Don't judge each day by the harvest you reap but by the seeds that you plant.